Tail Recursion in Python: Implementing a Tail Recursion Elimination Decorator

-Tail recursion is a special case of recursion where the recursive call is the last thing executed by the function.
-Some programming languages like Scheme and Scala optimize tail recursion by reusing the same stack frame for each recursive call.
-This optimization is called tail call elimination.
+Tail recursion is a special form of recursion where the recursive call is the last operation of the function.
+Languages like Scheme and Scala optimize this by reusing the same stack frame for each recursive call, known as tail call elimination.
+Unfortunately, Python does not optimize tail recursion, and likely never will, as explained by Guido van Rossum, Python’s creator (here and here ).

-The other day my colleagues and I were discussing about functional programming and recursion.
-One of them mentioned that Python does not optimize tail recursion.
-I thought it would be fun to try and implement a tail recursion elimination decorator in Python.
-So here it is (I later found this blog post by Kay Schlühr with some nice ideas, so I tweaked my code with some of them - Kay’s version is perfect for Python’s features at the time, I just added a few new things):
+Curious about the limitation, I decided to implement a Python decorator to simulate tail recursion elimination.
+Here’s the result (I later found this blog post by Kay Schlühr with some nice ideas, so I tweaked my code with some of them — Kay’s version is perfect for Python’s features at the time, I just added a few new things):

 from functools import update_wrapper